 Subscriptions without voice and SMS/MMS messaging services.
 The broadband service is typically used via a dongle, tablet or mobile router.
+All countries has roaming limitation, but most countries have unlimited national quotas.

 3.3 Number of fixed and mobile broadband subscriptions per capita